The best patterned wallpapers for any room

 Transform your space with the perfect patterned wallpaper.
 From bold florals to subtle geometric prints, discover the best designs for any room in your home.

 But are there patterned wallpapers that will truly work in any room and designs that look as good in the bedroom as they do in the living room?
-In this article, we will introduce you to the wonders of geometric patterns and the subtleties of grey patterned wallpaper.
-We go botanical with floral patterns and incorporate this season's big colour trend with green patterned wallpapers.
+In this article, we will introduce you to the wonders of geometric patterns and the subtleties of gray patterned wallpaper.
+We go botanical with floral patterns and incorporate this season's big color trend with green patterned wallpapers.

 Floral wallpapers always retain their appeal, and with so many to choose from, there's bound to be one that suits any room.
 Floral patterns offer many options, from delightfully light and airy Laura Ashely heritage patterns to subtle Japanese-inspired twig-and-bud designs to bold jungle murals.
 Think about the effect you want to achieve, as well as key elements such as the natural lighting in the space, how big the room is, and your existing furnishings and décor.
 If you want to create a feature wall, a bold, vibrant design like the Glasshouse Flora wallpaper is your best option.
 The botanical elements are balanced by a dark blue background, allowing the yellow and white flowers to come to the foreground and ensuring the pattern doesn't overwhelm a smaller space.